 How we support students

 Test and Quiz Review

-Closed on Fridays, Saturdays, and all State Holidays and during University of Hawaii breaks
+Closed on Fridays, Saturdays, all State & Federal Holidays, and during University of Hawaii breaks

 How we support teachers